This page is all about the Tournaments Raiders enter as a club throughout the season: Diamond, DiscoBall, RookieBall, First & Last Ball etc.

 Footnotes from the flow chart

 2. Tournaments are graded at B, C and D level.
 Therefore, you will only be eligible to play for the tournament team of the grade that matches and suits your ability and experience.
-To help decide on eligibility, we will use the league team the individual has been assigned to, or if a pool player, where the individual normally would have played as a guidance.
+To help decide on eligibility, we will use the Raiders' league team the individual has been assigned to, or if a pool player, where the individual normally would have played as a guidance.
 However, it is perfectly normal for players to be eligible to play at two grades (e.g. B and C grade or C and D grade).
+If somebody has not previously played on a Raiders team, the captains will use their discretion to select players they have reason to believe will be suited to the level of play.

 The guidance we use is as follows: